omgnetwork/omgnetwork.github.io/docs/contracts/morevp.md

 * The competing transaction must be exitable and must share input with the exiting transaction, but does not have to be included in the Plasma chain.
 * Multiple competing transactions can be revealed during this period, but only the oldest presented transaction is considered for a response.
 * If any transactions are presented during the first period, any other user can respond to the challenge by proving that the exiting transaction is included in the chain before the oldest presented competing transaction.
 * If the response is sent before the second period ends, the exiting transaction is considered canonical, and the responder receives the `exit bond` that was placed by the user who started the exit.
-Otherwise, the exiting transaction is considered non-canonical, and the challenger receives `exit bond`.
+Otherwise, the exiting transaction is considered non-canonical, and the challenger receives an `exit bond`.

 > This challenge means an honest user can lose the `exit bond` if they're not aware their transaction is non-canonical.
 If an in-flight exit is opened where some inputs were referenced in a standard exit, and these standard exits were finalized, the in-flight exit is flagged as non-canonical and further canonicity games can't change its status.